The Ultimate 4-Week New Zealand Road Trip Itinerary

 - Relax in a natural geothermal hot pool.
-There are paid options, such as thePolynesian Spa, or go find some of the5 Free Natural Hot Pools in Rotorua.
+There are paid options, such as the Polynesian Spa (more info on Klook or KKday), or go find some of the 5 Free Natural Hot Pools in Rotorua

-- See an evening cultural performance at one of the Maori attractions.
-We list most of the options in 10 Places to Experience Maori Culture in New Zealand.
+- See an evening cultural performance at one of the Maori attractions

 Accommodation in Rotorua

-Day 3 Rotorua
+Day 3 – Explore Rotorua

 There is so much to do in Rotorua that it is the perfect place to have a break from driving.
 There’s a huge range of activities from adrenaline fixes, wildlife, Maori cultural shows, geothermal parks and so much more!